-Quantic does not charge an Annual Percentage Rate (APR) or interest charges to students who participate in tuition payment programs.
 Quantic does not charge penalties for late payment, but students may be removed from their program for failure to pay on the agreed upon schedule.

 At enrollment, students can opt into one of the payment programs.
 Students enroll in this plan with a credit card.
 Failure to make scheduled payments puts students into a warning status where they receive a message when they enter the Quantic School of Business and Technology application alerting them that their payment is due.
 If the student does not complete their payment, they are placed into a locked status and cannot access course content until their payment is made.
 After 7 days in the locked status, the student is administratively withdrawn due to lack of payment.